mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/fallback-offers/update.md

 **Response**

-A successful response returns the updated details of the fallback offer, including its unique instance `id`.
+A successful response returns the updated details of the fallback offer, including its `id`.

 ```json
 {